Tilko/SerDesJavaDataModelGenerator/README.md

     default: Object*
 ```

-Then, with the following piece of code you can generate the Java classes and enum that corresponds to the previous type descriptions.
+Then, with the following piece of code you can generate the Java classes and enums that corresponds to the previous type descriptions.
 ```java
 public static void main(String[] args) throws Exception {
     File srcParentDir = new File(new File("").getAbsolutePath());